gjr80/weewx-realtime_clientraw/readme.txt

 using the wee_extension utility.
 The preferred method of installation is through the use of wee_extension.

-Note: Symbolic names are used below to refer to some file location on the weeWX
+Note: Symbolic names are used below to refer to some file location on the WeeWX
       system.
 These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below: